FlowFuse/website/src/blog/2024/01/flowfuse-release-2-0.md

 FlowFuse is committed to augmenting the enterprise-readiness of Node-RED with introductions like [Single Sign-On (SSO)](https://flowfuse.com/docs/admin/sso/), [Multi-Factor Authentication (MFA)](https://flowfuse.com/docs/user/user-settings/#two-factor-authentication), and [High Availability](https://flowfuse.com/docs/user/high-availability/) since version 1.0.
 Furthermore, we recently achieved [SOC2 Type 1 compliance](https://flowfuse.com/blog/2024/01/soc2/).
 With these advancements, Node-RED, in combination with FlowFuse, is genuinely ready for enterprise and production use.

 ## Enhanced Integration Capabilities
-The Node-RED Library has always been a cornerstone, offering over 4800 connectors (nodes) for various OT and IT protocols., thanks to the community and the Node-RED library.
+The Node-RED Flow Library has always been a cornerstone, offering over 4800 connectors (nodes) for various OT and IT protocols.
+Thanks to the community and the Node-RED library.
 Building on this foundation, FlowFuse introduced "Certified Nodes" and "Blueprints".
 These [Blueprints](https://flowfuse.com/blog/2023/10/blueprints/) are designed to provide an easier start with Node-RED, showcasing its full potential, while Certified Nodes ensure the security of the nodes used.
 Learn more about our new Certified Nodes [here](https://flowfuse.com/blog/2023/10/certified-nodes/).

 ## Looking Ahead